MayankTiwari1312/First-Repository/README.md

 # First-Repository
 This is my First Repository
 <br>
-Author - Maharshi Mayank Tiwari
+Author - Maharshi Mayank Tiwari (St John College of Engineering and Management)